mrocklin/cmsc15200/tips/math.md

 Eclipse
 -------

-You can add library flags in Eclipse by right clicking on the project icon on the left side of the screen and then going to Properties : C/C++ Build (on the left) : GCC C Linker : Libraries : Click little green icon left of "Libraries (-l)" : Type in 'm' and press OK : Press OK on main window
+You can add library flags in Eclipse by right clicking on the project icon on the left side of the screen and then going to Properties : C/C++ Build (on the left) : Settings : GCC C Linker : Libraries : Click little green icon to the right of "Libraries (-l)" : Type in 'm' and press OK : Press OK on main window

 ` Undefined reference to sqrt` error even though the code seems fine.